created and performed by Theater Reconstruction Ensemble

 Associate Director: Lauren Swan-Potras | Sound Design: Eben Hoffer and John Kurzynowski | Lighting Design: Jonathan Cottle | Production Design: Aaron Ethan Green | Stage Manager: Sarah Lurie | Press Rep: Off Off PR / Paul Siebold

-In the heyday of the American drama, the forefathers of realism were seeking to create a new form of story-telling in which characters could be plucked from the everyday humdrum of reality, and the actors portraying could pass for your neighbor or your brother or the man seated next to you.
-Tired of the melodramatic flare, these artists were working together to rebel against the established norm by experimenting with the unknown and reveling in the process of development and creation.
+In the early years of the American drama, the forefathers of kitchen-sink realism were seeking to create a new form of storytelling in which characters and plot lines could be plucked from the everyday humdrum of American life.
+Tired of the melodramatic flare, these artists were working together to rebel against the status quo by experimenting with the unknown and reveling in the process of development and discovery.
+More than half a century later, eight "salesmen" are tasked with creating their own unique form of theatrical storytelling by examining their forefathers' greatest works and challenging their methods.
+By looking to the past, they stumble forward into a new reality - a patchwork of style, drama, realism and what lies beyond - rebelling against the rules of "playwriting" as they've come to define them.

 photos by Suzi Sadler / video by Michael Barringer